huseinzol05/Gather-Deployment/README.md

 13. Text classification using Kafka
 14. Text classification on Distributed TF using Flask + Gunicorn + Eventlet
 15. Text classification using Tornado + Gunicorn
+16. Celery with Hadoop for Massive text classification using Flask

 ## Why Flask